 The list goes on and on.
 As you can see, practically everybody makes over $100,000 a year with enough experience and many make much, much more.

-Have you ever wondered why restaurants are so packed, malls are so busy, and traffic is horrendous all the time despite the media droning on and on about 9.6% unemployment and 16% underemployment?
-Well now you know!
-More people make a lot more money than you think!
+Have you ever wondered why the roads are still so busy during a pandemic?
+It's because more people make a lot more money than you think!
 There is a serious amount of under-reporting of income, and an obsequious amount of over-reporting of how bad things are.

 It's important as a Financial Samurai reader you aren't brainwashed by negativity and the media.
 I want you to know that things are actually much better than they seem, and I'd like you guys to stay away from pessimists and those who delight in the suffering of others.
 Focus on what you can do to make yourself better.
 Be happy for those who are doing great because when they do great, we all do great.